rcrowther/django-taxonomy/README.md

 ### Multiple models
-If you follow this method for attaching-objects then different models can be attached to the same taxonomy terms.
+If you follow this method for attaching-objects then different models can be attached to the same taxonomy nodes.
 The taxonomy knows nothing about the attached objects, and CRUD manipulation of the Taxonomy will work as you hope.
-For example, if the foreign key is set to cascade deletes, delete a term and attached objects will be deleted, even in different models.
+For example, if the foreign key is set to cascade deletes, delete a node and attached objects will be deleted, even in different models.

 This can get messy in a few ways.
-First, you'll need to think about how to handle objects returned from terms, because they may be from different models.
+First, you'll need to think about how to handle objects returned from nodes, because they may be from different models.
 Perhaps a base model will help, so you can guarantee consistent handling?

-Second, if you use Djangos related managers, multiple models will create multiple related managers.
-Every different model you add to a taxonomy will add a new manager until each Term has a list like 'info_page_set', 'article_set', 'code_article_set', and more.
+Second, if you use Django's related managers, multiple models will create multiple related managers.
+Every different model you add to a taxonomy will add a new manager until each Node has a list like 'info_page_set', 'article_set', 'code_article_set', and more.
 There's two basic approaches.
-Either accept that there will be a lot of managers, and try to be consistent.
-Or turn off related lookups.
-In that case, if you need a list of elements, search the original models.
-Either way, you need to think if you are searching for elements of one type attached to a term (easy), or elements of any type (needs organisation).
+Either accept multiple managers, and try to be consistent.
+Or turn off related lookups and, if you need a list of elements, search the original models.
+Either way, you need to think if you are searching for elements of one type attached to a node (easy), or elements of any type (needs organisation).

 ### Notes
 I would point out the above is not the only way.
-Objects can be recorded against Terms.
+Objects can be recorded against categories.
 Not only is the above not the only way, I don't like it.
 I'd prefer category data did not intrude on objects.
 However, [Django has no ability](#the-evironment).